DunnCreativeSS/steem-keychain/README.md

 ![](https://i.imgur.com/4rPWDFs.png)
 ---
 Putting private keys directly into websites is not safe or secure.
-Even ones run by SteemIt, Inc. Yet this is currently how nearly every Steem-based site or service currently works.
-On top of that, most Steem users likely use their master password which is even worse
+Even ones run by SMOKEIt, Inc. Yet this is currently how nearly every SMOKE-based site or service currently works.
+On top of that, most SMOKE users likely use their master password which is even worse

-The Vessel desktop wallet software is a secure alternative, but it is too difficult to use for the majority of Steem users and does not easily interact with websites - which is Steem's primary use case.
+The Vessel desktop wallet software is a secure alternative, but it is too difficult to use for the majority of SMOKE users and does not easily interact with websites - which is SMOKE's primary use case.

 On Ethereum, you never have to enter your private key into a website to use a dApp, you can just use a browser extension like Metamask, which dApp websites can interface with to securely store your keys and broadcast transactions to the blockchain.

-Steem Keychain aims to bring the security and ease-of-use of Metamask to the Steem blockchain platform.
+Smoke Keychain aims to bring the security and ease-of-use of Metamask to the SMOKE blockchain platform.

 ## Features
-The Steem Keychain extension includes the following features:
+The Smoke Keychain extension includes the following features:
-- Store an unlimited number of Steem account keys, encrypted with AES
+- Store an unlimited number of SMOKE account keys, encrypted with AES
 - View balances, transaction history, voting power, and more
-- Send STEEM and SBD transfers right from the extension
+- Send SMOKE and SBD transfers right from the extension
-- Securely interact with Steem-based websites that have integrated with Steem Keychain
+- Securely interact with SMOKE-based websites that have integrated with Smoke Keychain
 - Manage transaction confirmation preferences by account and by website
 - Locks automatically on browser shutdown or manually using the lock button

 ## Website Integration
-Websites can currently request the Steem Keychain extension to perform the following functions / broadcast operations:
+Websites can currently request the Smoke Keychain extension to perform the following functions / broadcast operations:
 - Send a handshake to make sure the extension is installed
-- Decrypt a message encrypted by a Steem account private key (commonly used for "logging in")
+- Decrypt a message encrypted by a SMOKE account private key (commonly used for "logging in")
 - Post a comment (top level or reply)
 - Broadcast a vote
 - Broadcast a custom JSON operation